deanna-stover/coursesCNU/2021/engl350spring2021/blog-posts.md

 Include ***at least* one image** of the project you're reviewing.
 But if your project is extra complex, remember, you may need more.

 **Tip**: Check out the ["Review Content"](https://reviewsindh.pubpub.org/review-process) section from *Reviews in DH* to get some more ideas for what a review entails.
+And do pay attention in class--we'll go over more tips and tricks!

 Make sure you use the following format for introducing your blog post: